 We had a great day.
 We'd decided to go hang out at Bass Pro Shop, always a favorite.
 When we arrived, there was a remote-control car race going on - the first I've ever seen.
 We sat in the car with the A/C running and a sleeping 2-year-old, watching the races.
 They were hilariously entertaining.
 We laughed a lot.
 Eventually, he woke up and we made our way inside.

-Saturday night was considerably better.
-Mockaboy was asleep by about 10:45, and slept through the night - mostly.
+and slept through the night - mostly.
 He woke up about 5 times.
 Three were for "more bottle".
 Two were to notify me, excitedly, about the "choo-choo twain" he could hear rattling and blowing its horn clearly from a nearby trestle.
 We got up, ate breakfast together, then left.
 We were home by mid-afternoon, exhausted, but satisfied.
 The little guy slept from about 4:00 on through the night, amazingly.
 This morning, on my way out, he called for me.
 I knew that he was probably ready to get up after sleeping so much.

 "Daddy, you get me more bottle?"